singaltanmay/cineast-wiki/Objects-Glossary.md

   "messageType": "<a href="Message-Type-Glossary#qr_error">QR_ERROR</a>"
 }
 </pre>
-* `queryId` will be same as what was in the request if specified or else will be randomly generated.
+* `queryId` will be the same as what was in the request if specified or else will be randomly generated.
 * `message` is the error message.
 * `messageType` is always [`QR_ERROR`](Message-Type-Glossary#qr_error).